 Material observed in Area S-33 consisted of modern materials that were discarded in the field.
 Two STPs adjacent to the road (STP 33-6-16 and STP 33-8-21) contained a fragment of unidentified brick and two dozen tin can fragments.
 The artifacts do not reflect an intact historic site.
 No other historic or precontact artifacts were encountered.
 No historic or precontact features were observed and no archaeological sites were identified.
 The results of the survey show that the re-channelization of Rock Creek that occurred during the construction of I-495 did not have a significant effect on this portion of the floodplain and that much of the landform within Rock Creek Park north of the I-495 berm occupies an intact floodplain.
 The floodplain soils present in Area S-33 have the potential for deeply buried precontact material below levels that could be reached by an STP.
 Due to the likelihood of encountering buried Holocene deposits in Codorus soils, deep testing is recommended in Area S-33.
-In addition, future minor LOD changes in and around Area S-33 may warrant addition archaeological investigations if they impact undisturbed terrain with the potential to contain significant archaeological resources.
+Area S-33 is now outside the LOD for the Preferred Alternative and would not be affected.

-Area S-34 is a 1.21-acre Phase I survey area within Rock Creek Park, on the floodplain of Rock Creek immediately north of Survey Area S-33 on the opposite side of the creek (Figure 92).
+Area S-34 is a 1.21-acre Phase I survey area within Rock Creek Park, on the floodplain of Rock Creek immediately north of Survey Area S-33 on the opposite side of the creek (Figure 96) (Appendix E, Page 12).
 It is roughly bounded to the north and west by Rock Creek, and to the south and east by slopes leading up to the westbound lanes of I-495.
 The NRCS documents Codorus silt loam in this survey area (Web Soil Survey 2015).
 Comparison with early twentieth-century USGS maps suggest that the floodplain has not been significantly modified during the twentieth century, however aerial photographs taken before and after the construction of I-495 show that the Rock Creek channel was straightened along the base of the highway berm, and shovel testing shows that a large part of the survey area has been impacted by highway construction.